turingschool/backend-curriculum-site/module1/lessons/ruby_project_etiquette.md

 Rake tries to create a standardized solution for this problem so that you can interact with build and program prep the same no matter which application you're running.
 Not only does it give you set commands, but you can also build your own tasks and run them through Rake.

-By default Rake will look for a file name `Rakefile` in the root of your project.
-You'll define your RakeTasks in here.
+By default, Rake will look for a file name `Rakefile` in the root of your project.
+You'll define your RakeTasks in that file.

 ### Using Rake to Build a Task